Code-Institute-Submissions/py/docs/user-centric/strategy/strategy.md

     - Transparency, Trust-enhancing, Privacy & Security.
     - Solutions, Customization,  Distinct Offerings & Extended Services.
     - Affordability, Presentation, Accessibility & Performance.
-    - Education, Inclusion, Opportunities, Peers Endorsement & User Reviews.
+    - Education, Inclusion, Opportunities, Peers Endorsement & User Reviews (Likes & Comments).

 To address these issues, we will tackle specific problems and fulfill their desires, enabling them to thrive within the ecosystem.
 For this iteration, we have identified the following core technologies to utilize: